Murphy316/mdfile/docs/README.md

 * [./css](https://github.com/bcgov/CITZ-IMB-Capstone2020/tree/master/src/css) : solution style files.

 * [./index.js](https://github.com/bcgov/CITZ-IMB-Capstone2020/blob/master/src/index.js) :  where you have to register the service worker.

-# Application Shell

-The 'PWA starter kit' is based upon the create-react-app solution from Facebook.
-It provides product owners with a basis to develop their own mobile applications.
-The key elements that this kit includes:

-1.	 **BCGov Branding (Header/footer):** </em>at this stage, the request has a status of **in-review**.
-Only at this stage can a user edit or delete the request, i.e. the edit and delete buttons are only visible on the request page at this stage.
-For the admin, they can either approve or disapprove the request, i.e. the request view page will show only the buttons for approval and disapproval.</em>

-2.	**Menu System:** <em>once the request has been approved the status changes to **pending** and, the user can no longer edit or delete it.
-For the admin, there will be a button on the request page to resolve the request.</em>

-3.	**App Shell:** <em>when a request is disapproved by an admin, the status changes to **disapproved** and no further action can be performed on it by either the user or admin.</em>

 # Data Architecture